mido-Jr/Dogs-vs.-Cats-with-CNN/README.md

 # Dogs-vs.-Cats-with-CNN

-In This NoteBook , we will follow these
+In this notebook , we will follow these

 1. Explore the example data of Dogs vs. Cats
 1. Build and train a neural network to classify between the two pets